Arildb88/Luftambulanse/README.md

 **NEEDSTOBEUPDATED!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!**<br>
 **How to use the application:**<br>
 You are now ready to use the application.<br>
+Our firstpage is the Loginpage, you can either Login with the users made in Program.cs, all users have the same password Test123!
 We will add a login screen where you have to login with a username and password (BankID or similar)<br>
 You are prompted with a view of a map where you can:<br>
 - Zoom in and out